360 Degree Feedback - Meaning, Importance & Example

 360 Degree Feedback is a type of feedback which is done by managers to understand the performance of an employee, and used in the appraisal process.
 This feedback is a part of the organizational feedback which is intended to improve the quality of employees in the workforce.

 It is essential for an organization to evaluate the performance of its employees.
 If an employee is under performing, they must be warned and if they are doing well, they must be rewarded.
 This can be done by understanding their performances based on a feedback.
 This is why 360 degree feedback is important to an organization.
 This feedback may be used as an input to the performance appraisal process.
 It may also be used to identify competency gaps to administer relevant training to the employee.
+Such feedbacks can help in training & development programs of employees, and help in their career development.
+Important employee skills like leadership, time management, team management, communication management etc. can be developed.
+Similarly, a feedback from vendors & suppliers, known as 540 degree feedback is also used by companies.

 This 360 degree feedback/assessment is also known as a multi-rater or multi source feedback as feedback about the employee is gathered from multiple sources and not just the reporting manager as in the case of a traditional performance appraisal system.
+A good and constructive feedback helps in employee motivation as well as helping in hearing out the employee voice.

 The above image shows the 360 degree feedback of an employee based on reviews from peers, subordinates, suppliers, customers, managers & other team members.